Accordions and Tabs

-Use the OU Analytics to ensure that your Frequently Asked Questions pages are getting web traffic.
+Use the Omni Analytics to ensure that your Frequently Asked Questions pages are getting web traffic.
 In most cases, FAQ pages are not getting viewed and are hard for users to navigate.
 If this is the case, it is recommended to adjust page content to be more easily digestible to readers or remove FAQ pages from your website altogether.

 Follow FAQ page solutions below.
 Content shouldn't be duplicated on your site.
 If you have page content elsewhere on your site, use the FAQ page to link to existing information versus duplicating content.